 Financial exigency occurs when circumstances cause a shortfall in projected revenues for general operations as compared with projected expenditures over the same period and such shortfall would have a material adverse effect on the operation of either an institution, an academic or other unit of an institution or the System generally.
-In the event of reduced appropriations, declining enrollments, or other actions or events that compel a reduction in the System's or an institution's current operations budget, the Board of Regents may, in its exercise of fiscal responsibility, decide to reduce the operation of, to modify or to close one or more institutions of the System.
+In the event of reduced appropriations, declining enrollments, or other actions or events that compel a reduction in the System's or an institution's current operation of, to modify or to close one or more institutions of the System.
 Such reductions, modifications, or closings may require the reduction of salaries, layoffs or terminations of tenured faculty, non-tenured faculty or other contract employees before the end of their contract term.